Introduction to Transformers: an NLP Perspective: Applications

 Once we have a sequence of vectors for representing the image, we can employ the Transformer encoder to encode the sequence.
-The encoding process is exactly the same as that in text encoding as discussed in Section \ref{sec:transformer-text-encoding}.
+The encoding process is exactly the same as that in text encoding, as discussed in Section~\ref{sec:transformer-text-encoding}.
 For classification problems, we need only a single representation of the input.
 It is convenient to take the output of the encoder at position 0 (denoted by $\mathbf{h}_0^{L}$) and feed it into a classifier.
-Given that the first token $[\mathrm{CLS}]$ serves as a special token that would be attended to by all other tokens, $\mathbf{h}_0^{L}$ provides an unbiased representation of the entire sequence.
+Given that the first token ($[\mathrm{CLS}]$) serves as a special global token that is attended to by all other tokens, $\mathbf{h}_0^{L}$ can be viewed as an aggregated representation of the entire sequence.

-Typically, a standard way to train Vision Transformer is to minimize some loss on labeled data, such as ImageNet.
-More recently, inspired by self-supervised learning in BERT-like models, there have been successful attempts to train Transformer-based image encoders on large-scale unlabeled data \citep{caron-etal:2021emerging,bao-etal:2021beit,he-etal:2022masked}.
-Note that one of the most significant contributions of Vision Transformer is that it unifies the representation models for different modalities.
+A standard way to train the Vision Transformer is to minimize a task-specific loss on labeled data, such as ImageNet.
+More recently, inspired by self-supervised learning in BERT-like models, there have been successful attempts to train Transformer-based image encoders on large-scale unlabeled data~\citep{caron-etal:2021emerging,bao-etal:2021beit,he-etal:2022masked}.
+Note that one of the most significant contributions of the Vision Transformer is that it unifies the representation models for different modalities.
 This suggests that if an object, whether an image or text, is represented as a sequence of embeddings, it can be easily modeled using the Transformer architecture.